Y4 Timestables Check

 When is the check?

-The check will take place in June.
+The check usually takes place in June.
 It will be completed in small groups using a familiar device chosen by the child such as an iPad or a laptop.

 Are there any access arrangements?